Land Rover Defender: British and other armies

 However, following successful trials by the Australian Defence Force of the TD5 Landrover, the British MOD purchased a small fleet of TD5 Landrover Defender 110s for its "Green Fleet" between 2000 and 2002.
 These were specially converted for the MOD by Landrover Specialist Vehicles.
 They were plated with UK military registration plates and painted IRR green.
 Most of these vehicles were deployed in the Falklands as troop carriers and communications vehicles for use by the Royal Marines and UK Special Forces.
 A small number of TD5 Defender 110s were also ordered for the Royal Navy.
 These were painted navy blue and deployed to the Falklands.
 Of these Royal Navy vehicles a few were later re-painted IRR green and reassigned to Royal Marines and SBS use.
 The more powerful TD5 engine, which was capable of being re-mapped up to around 200 Bhp was ideally suited to the rugged terrain of the Falklands and for towing trailers.
 The majority of these Falkland vehicles were sold off to Military Motors Ltd by the MOD in 2013.
 The troop carriers had eight passenger seats in the rear and two rear side windows each side for extra visibility.
 Visually, these UK military troop carrier TD5 Defenders looked similar to the ones used by the Australian Defence Force except that the UK ones were plain IRR green.

 The Albanian Land Force also possesses a large fleet of Land Rover Defenders, a quantity of them were given by the Turkish and Italian armies and the rest of the fleet were bought.

 The Italian Army adopted the Defender 90 in 1991 under the name of "AR 90" (AR standing for "Autovettura da Ricognizione", Reconnaissance Vehicle), soft top version, with 2.0 petrol engines MPI series, 2.5 diesel Td5 and 2.4 diesel Td4 engines.
-Another Land Force version is denominated "VAV" (standing vor "Veicolo d'Attacco Veloce", Fast Attack Vehicle), carrying a crew of three and armed with NATO 5.56 machine gun and 40mm grenade launcher.
+Another Land Force version is denominated "VAV" (standing vor "Veicolo d'Attacco Veloce", Fast Attack Vehicle), carrying a crew of three and armed with NATO 5.56 machine gun and 40 mm grenade launcher.
 The Defender hard top version in Italy is also adopted by police forces Carabinieri (Defender 90), civil protection forces (Defender 90, 110 and 130), fire fighting squads (Defender 90, 110).

 With 300Tdi production stopping in 2006, Land Rover set up production of a military version of the four-cylinder Ford Duratorq engine that is also used as a replacement for the Td5 in civilian vehicles.

 The British Army's Land Rovers have been the subject of criticism following recent operations in Iraq and Afghanistan.
 The majority of British military Land Rovers carry no armour-plating and the composite-armoured Snatch Land Rover (originally designed to withstand small arms fire and hand-thrown projectiles as experienced in Northern Ireland) is vulnerable to roadside bomb and rocket attacks.

+Several Armoured personnel carrier versions of the Defender exist.
+Among them are the series 5 of the Shorland armoured car, the MDT David, the VBL Gladiador, and the Canadian INKAS Superior.